csebooks/computer-networking/content.en/the-network-layer-control-plane/_index.md

 The steps for adding an outside-AS prefix in a router’s forwarding table for hot potato routing are summarized in Figure 5.11.
 It is important to note that when add- ing an outside-AS prefix into a forwarding table, both the inter-AS routing protocol (BGP) and the intra-AS routing protocol (e.g., OSPF) are used.

 The idea behind hot-potato routing is for router 1b to get packets out of its AS as quickly as possible (more specifically, with the least cost possible) without worrying about the cost of the remaining portions of the path outside of its AS to the destination.
 In the name “hot potato routing,” a packet is analogous to a hot potato that is burning in your hands.
 Because it is burning hot, you want to pass it off to another person (another AS) as quickly as possible.
 Hot potato routing is thus

 ![Alt text](image-11.png)
-**Figure 5.11**  ♦   Steps in adding outside-AS destination in a router’s forwarding tablea selfish algorithm—it tries to reduce the cost in its own AS while ignoring the other components of the end-to-end costs outside its AS.
+**Figure 5.11**  ♦   Steps in adding outside-AS destination in a router’s forwarding table

+a selfish algorithm—it tries to reduce the cost in its own AS while ignoring the other components of the end-to-end costs outside its AS.
 Note that with hot potato routing, two routers in the same AS may choose two different AS paths to the same prefix.
 For example, we just saw that router 1b would send packets through AS2 to reach x.
 However, router 1d would bypass AS2 and send packets directly to AS3 to reach x.

 **Route-Selection Algorithm**